Mitsubishi Motors

-Mitsubishi Motors Corporation (三菱自動車工業株式会社, Mitsubishi Jidōsha Kōgyō KK) is a Japanese multinational automobile manufacturer headquartered in the Shibaura district of the Minato ward of Tokyo, Japan.
+Mitsubishi Motors Corporation (三菱自動車工業株式会社, Mitsubishi Jidōsha Kōgyō KK) is a Japanese multinational automobile manufacturer headquartered in Minato, Tokyo, Japan.
 In 2011, Mitsubishi Motors was the sixth-largest Japanese automaker and the 19th-largest worldwide by production.
-Since October 2016, Mitsubishi has been one-third (34%) owned by Nissan, and included in the Renault–Nissan–Mitsubishi Alliance.
+Mitsubishi Motors took over as the 16th largest automaker worldwide by production in 2012.
+Since October 2016 Mitsubishi has been included in the Renault–Nissan–Mitsubishi Alliance, with Nissan owning a one-third stake in Mitsubishi from that time until November 2024, when their stake was scaled down to one quarter.

 Besides being part of the Renault–Nissan–Mitsubishi Alliance, it is also a part of Mitsubishi keiretsu, formerly the biggest industrial group in Japan.
 The company was originally formed in 1970 from the automotive division of Mitsubishi Heavy Industries.

 Mitsubishi Fuso Truck and Bus Corporation, which builds commercial-grade trucks, buses, and heavy construction equipment, was formerly a part of Mitsubishi Motors, but is now owned by German automotive corporation Daimler Truck, with Mitsubishi continuing to own a small stake.